 5.6.
-Does your medical school have an organics recycling program (compost) and a conventional recycling program (aluminium/paper/plastic/glass)?
+Does your institution have an organics recycling program (compost) and a conventional recycling program (aluminium/paper/plastic/glass)?

-- 2 Yes, the medical school has both compost and recycling programs accessible to students and faculty. - The medical school has either recycling or compost programs accessible to students and faculty, but not both. - There is no compost or recycling program at the medical school.
+Yes, the institution has both compost and recycling programs accessible to students and faculty.
+(2 points)

+The institution has either recycling or compost programs accessible to students and faculty, but not both.
+(1 point)

+There is no compost or recycling program at the medical school.
+(0 points)

-Score explanation: Composting is practised for food wastes, used paper napkins, pads, wet garbage, etc.
+Score explanation: : Composting is practised for food wastes, used paper napkins, pads, wet garbage, etc.